reiddraper/data-traceability/data-traceability.markdown

 (was our regular expression mistaken, or was there a bug in our shortened-url -> full-url code?)

+## Change

+Keeping previous versions of the sites we crawl allows for some interesting analytics in the future.
+How many articles does the Boston Globe usually link to on their home page?
+Is there a bigger variety of news articles in the summer?
+We can start running new analytics without having to only use data since we turned the analytics on.
+We have a clear view of the past.

 ## Software Analogy

 In order to develop a repertoire for debugging data, we'll lean